Endava/cats/docs/commands-and-arguments/sub-commands.md

 - `cats info` will print debug information that are useful when submitting bug reports

+- `cats stats` will display basic statistics about a given OpenAPI contract like number of paths, operations, versioning, etc.

 :::tip
 Each sub-command has its own help.
 You can run `cats sub-command -h` to check all available arguments: `cats fuzz -h`.
 :::